Convertain/laravel-package-template/CONTRIBUTING.md

 # Contributing to Laravel Package Template

-Thank you for considering contributing to Laravel Package Template!
+Thank you for considering contributing to this Laravel package template!
 We welcome contributions from the community.

+## Understanding the Repository Structure

+This is a **package template repository**.
+The source code contains placeholder variables (like `:vendor_name`, `:package_slug`) that get replaced when users run `install.php` to scaffold their own package.

+**Important:** The `composer.json` in this repository is a template file and cannot be used directly.
+You cannot run `composer install` on this repository without first running the installer.

 ## How to Contribute